jmcook1186/gp-passport-docs/src/devs/quick-start.md

 - Import the ethers.js library to interact with the user's EVM wallet
 - Import the useState and useEffect hooks from React to store local state and run some code after rendering
-- Configure variables for the Gitcoin Passport API Key, Scorer ID, API endpoints, and the point configuration for the app (the thresholdNumber)
+- Configure variables for the Gitcoin Passport API Key, Scorer ID, API endpoints, and a value for the threshold score a passport must have to give access to the hidden message (the `THRESHOLD_NUMBER`)
 - Create a variable to hold the header information that will be sent with the API calls

 Start by opening `app/page.tsx` and removing all of the existing code.
 Then add the following code to `app/page.tsx` and save the file: